Fruitlands Museum, Harvard, MA. Photo by Kent Boynton. Fruitlands Museum, Harvard, MA. Photo by Kent Boynton.

 DataArts began in Pennsylvania as the Cultural Data Project in 2004.
 It was a collaborative venture of visionary funders and arts advocates with a sweeping goal: to address a longstanding need for detailed, reliable information on nonprofit arts, culture, and humanities organizations, and by doing so, strengthen management, philanthropy, research, and public policy.

 In 2016, guided by a refined mission and a new strategy, the Cultural Data Project became DataArts.
-Our new name reflects our evolution beyond data collection and reporting to something bigger: advancing a new field of practice and sharing resources for data-savvy cultural leadership in the twenty-first century.
+Our name reflects our evolution beyond data collection and reporting to something bigger: advancing a new field of practice and sharing resources for data-savvy cultural leadership in the twenty-first century.

 DataArts is the interchange where cultural organizations, grantmakers, researchers, and advocates meet, and provides an unparalleled perspective and opportunity for collaboration.
 Together, we are creating an indispensable national resource, helping us all make the case that, indeed, culture counts.